 A Different Kind of Fight for Christian Soldiers

-So we have been immersed in the tactics of war all our lives, and we have learned its ways.
+Every one of us has been immersed in that game of war all our lives, and we have learned its ways.
 We even practice it in church.
 It’s comfort zone - part of accepted culture.
 It's not pretty and it's hard on us.
 The strain of fixing and fighting each other is ugly and can leave us feeling dirty.
 But private template repentance is not exactly easy either.

-Privately banishing idols and pursuing template repentance causes a whole different type of fight, and it's a tough one, but it's clean.
-Not more than we can bear but taking our all.
-Integrity is the thing.
-Not only to say but to do.
-This results in a twofold struggle that will change us as individuals and will also change the group.
+Privately banishing idols and pursuing template repentance causes a different type of fight, and it's a tough one, but it's clean; not more than we can bear but taking our all and requiring divine help.
+Integrity is the thing; not only to say but to do.
+This results in the following twofold struggle that will change each of us and also the group:

 That brings us to the other struggle.
 It comes from within.
-We have become proactive and intend to repent.
-But we are still carnal creatures of habit.
+We have become proactive and intend to repent, but we are still carnal creatures of habit.
 We will lust after our old ways.
-So at first, just like any addict, our focus turns to anything that helps us break our bad habits.
-We will be hungry for only that in our private pursuit, and will avoid other addicts, even if they're our friends.
+So, at first, just like any addict, our focus turns to anything that helps us break our bad habits.
+We will be hungry for only that in our private pursuit, and will avoid other co-addicts, even if they're our friends.
 If it doesn't further our repentance, it's wasting our time.
 That, in turn, changes group gatherings.
-Much of didactic learning would slow or end, like classes, where one does the work and the rest sit back and swallow it, will slow or end.
-People will only want to pursue their own template not someone else's.
+Much of didactic learning would slow or end, like classes, where one does the work and the rest sit back and swallow it.
+People would only want to pursue their own template, not someone else's.
 Support groups of those following the same path would replace classes.
 Worship would change, becoming congregational - everyone questioning, searching, listening and sharing.
 For God - the supreme teachable moment.

 Follow Template Out of Babylon

 We are called to come out of Babylon.
 What does that mean?
 What is Babylon today?
 How do we come out of it?
-These questions seem much debated, so my opinion is just another among many and probably oversimplified.
-But over four decades ago, when I gave up TV and got serious about examining my life and following Holy Spirit, I began to see two contrasting ways of perceiving the world.
+My opinion is just another among many and probably oversimplified, but nearly five decades ago, when I gave up TV and started to recover from its influence, I began to see two different ways of perceiving the world.

-The first most prevalent way is to "work within the system."
-Accept popular standard procedure and go with the flow.
+The first most common way is to "work within the system," and “go with the flow.”
 Do it like it's always been done, and act as if its precepts are true.
-Mass media pushes this perception and controls all who zero in.
-The masses in turn apathetically or even eagerly submit to being victimized and sacrificed.
+Mass media pushes this and controls all who zero in.
+The masses in turn casually or even eagerly submit to being victimized and sacrificed.
 The system sucks off them.
 I call this Babylon.
 It's everywhere.

 The second way of perceiving is to see all that and ask questions.
 Why do we do it like that?
 Is that the best way?
 Is there not a better way?
 What is God's way?
-To ask these questions will mark you as strange and get you in trouble, but doing it with template guidance will gradually take you out of Babylon.
+To ask these questions can mark us as strange and even get us in trouble, but doing it with repentant, template guidance will gradually take us out of Babylon.

 I live in a place where people who want to be different go to avoid interference.
 I've met all kinds.
 Some follow template.
-I can't help but mention the Book of Mormon message to those I’ve met and befriended, but I could never suggest they visit or join our warring masses.
-Most would be repulsed the minute they sensed it, and they would discern it quickly.
+I can't help but mention the Book of Mormon message to those I’ve befriended, but I know they, like me, would be repulsed upon awareness of the bickering behind the smiles.
 We have something great to share with others, but we ruin it.
 People ripe for harvest witness war instead of repentance.
 So do our own children.

-When we see where the war takes us, we realize we’re in a fix and look for supreme intervention.
-It's like trying to manipulate God - wheedling Him to dig us out of the hole we've gotten ourselves into by our own choice.
-We do it in everything - our health, our habits, our relationships, our worship, our work - even our play.
+When we see where the war takes us, we realize we’re in a fix and look for supreme intervention; basically, begging God to dig us out of the hole we've gotten ourselves into.
+We do it in everything - our health, our relationships, our worship, our work, even our play.
 The way of the world has become our way.
 Spiritual depth has given way to the superficial.
-This has been going on almost since the very beginning.
-Is it not time to break the cycle?
+“Loose thyself from the bands of thy neck, O captive daughter of Zion!

-In the mid 80's, after the sudden death of my husband and with the lack of solace from a spiritual home, I visited and studied the Fellowship for Intentional Community - over 1000 established physical communities of people so drawn to the idea of peace that they are experimenting to find it.
-Of course some of them succeed and some fail.
+In the mid 80's, after my husband died, with the absence of solace from a spiritual home, I visited and studied the Fellowship for Intentional Community - over 1000 established physical communities of people so drawn to the idea of peace that they are experimenting to find it.
+Of course, some of them find success and others fail.
 Big lessons are learned from both the success and the failure.
 The main discovery has been that differences should not divide us.
 Instead, they are to be celebrated and embraced; that through hearing and understanding each other's point of view, transcendence occurs.
-There is a synergy in this type of acceptance and respect that leads to serendipity (accidental discovery).
+There is a synergy in this behavior that leads to "serendipity" (accidental discovery).
 In other words - each person's template can hold a piece of the puzzle, possibly an obscure key tidbit, and by closely listening to each other - we might hear God.

-So now alternative healing, education and gardening seem to make up my template pursuit.
 Seeking God's guidance, we here try to leave Babylon behind and find a better way.
-I have experimented in those areas and learned from the successes and the failures.
-I choose to leave Babylon.
-What is your template pursuit?
-Will you walk its path out of Babylon?
-I bear witness that it is exciting and rewarding, but you do risk the world’s scorn and all that entails.
-Babylon, the system that sucks off the underdogs, exists only because they allow themselves to be victimized.
-When they quit, it will fall.
-And when it falls, its remaining willing victims will also perish.
-Trends show that many seem to be waking up.
+The desire to do that is inside us, our template, God’s mold.
+Walking that path is exciting and satisfying, but we do risk the world’s scorn and all that entails.
+Babylon, the system that sucks off people, exists only because they allow themselves to be victimized.
+When they quit, it will fall, and when it falls, its remaining willing victims will also perish.
+Trends show that vast numbers seem to be waking up.
 Where will they turn?
-We’ve had a long while to make a place for them.
 Is it too late now?